Avid Space Melbourne

 The Dolby RMU is used to encode all of is data into a Dolby Atmos Master file, this includes all audio bed tracks and objects, one metadata file and one top-level file that provides information about the files contained within the master file.

-let’s take a quick look into the Dolby Atmos Monitoring software below and quickly go over the information available to us.
+Next, let’s take a quick look into the Dolby Atmos Monitoring software below and quickly go over the information available to us.

 If you take a look at the screenshot below, The yellow circles are indicators for the 128 channels coming from the MADI connections into the Rendering unit, including the bed tracks and our object tracks.

-We have meters for each surround output, our room configuration and lastly our Object view.
+Because of this, we have meters for each surround output, our room configuration and lastly our Object view.

 The Object view gives us a visual representation of the theatre space, showing any panning metadata that is currently happening during playback.

 Lastly, to ensure that our mix is represented correctly, we need to tell the RMU what our speaker configuration is.
 On the bottom left is a visual of speaker configuration connected to the system.
-No matter the amount of the speakers we have in our space, the render will ensure that the source is placed in the correct speakers.
+Irregardless the amount of the speakers we have in our space, the render will ensure that the source is placed in the correct speakers.
 In the example below, the RMU configured for a larger mixing stage or theatre, though if we were to use the Avid Space Melbourne for an example, we would only see the speakers set up in the space.

 Atmos For The Consumer